Okanagan Centre for Innovation

 2016 - Kelowna, BC

-The Okanagan Centre for Innovation challenges the typology of an office building in many ways as the design works to promote the concept of interconnectivity.
-“Collision” spaces have been created throughout the project in an effort to encourage spontaneous interaction between occupants leading to the sharing and development of new ideas between the public and private sector.
-The project’s large atrium also works as a thermal chimney as the stack effect naturally drives air up through the space, and in from the operable perimeter windows, reducing the project’s carbon footprint.
+The Okanagan Centre for Innovation challenges traditional office typology in many ways, such as by prioritizing interconnectivity.
+“Collision spaces” throughout the project encourage spontaneous interaction between occupants, fostering the sharing and development of new ideas between the public and private sectors.
+The large atrium also functions as a thermal chimney; the stack effect naturally draws air up through the space and in from operable perimeter windows, reducing the building’s carbon footprint. |

 Project Data